thatblueboy/thatblueboy/README.md

 ### Hi there 👋
+I am a Undergraduate Student at Birla Institute of Technology and Science Pilani, K.K Birla Goa Campus.

 <!--
 **thatblueboy/thatblueboy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.